jcooper-korg/AlarmPanel/README.md

 * high visibility and ergonomically sized buttons on web, iOS companion app, and wall mounted tablet
 * hide the key pad when disarmed (if `alarm_control_panel.code_arm_required` is off)
 * add a config option to show Ready / Not Ready when disarmed, monitoring a given list of entities
-* add a config option to show a countdown timer when arming or pending (see installation note for required custom manual component)
+* add a config option to show a countdown timer when arming or pending

 I changed the buttons from mwc-button to regular buttons.
 I couldn't find a reliable way to make the mwc-buttons larger (even using tools like [Thomas Loven's card mod](https://github.com/thomasloven/lovelace-card-mod)), and they were just much too small on a wall-mounted tablet.